-Policy owners are very busy, and it can be an effort to get them to keep documents up to date, especially when approval is required from multiple people.
+Policy owners are very busy, and it can be an effort to get them to keep documents up to date, especially when review and approval is required from multiple people.

-Policy management software can be defined as any solution which helps policy owners and digital workplace teams effectively manage their content throughout its lifecycle, ensuring it is up-to-date, accurate and effectively distributed to users.
-Policy management software covers things like authoring, managing, distribution and tracking, and will usually include features such as content workflow, document versioning, robust access control, analytics and even search.
+Policy management software is a system which helps policy owners and digital workplace teams effectively manage their content throughout its lifecycle, ensuring it is created properly, is up-to-date, accurate and effectively distributed to users.
+Policy management software covers things like authoring, managing, distribution and tracking, and will usually include features such as content workflow, review and approval controls, document versioning, robust access control, analytics and even search.